mindiweik/learning-time/2020 README/20Q2-README.md

 # learning-time Q2 2020
 Personal projects documenting things I am practicing from what I've recently learned and sharing my research findings in my quest to learn something new about programming each and every day!
 I mainly use a Macbook Pro and a Raspberry Pi 4 running Raspian.

+### June 12, 2020
+After reviewing all of the specs and thinking through the solution to the dna.py program in the Week 6 [CS50 Intro to Computer Science](https://courses.edx.org/courses/course-v1:HarvardX+CS50+X/course/) problem set, I began writing.
+I made some headway with opening each of the files and working with the system arguments (argv) using sys.
+My next step will be reviewing the text file for the STRs followed by comparing the STRs in the csv file with the text file to determine a match, if any.

 ### June 11, 2020
 There was only 1 "Short" in this section which was mainly a review and a deeper dive into the differenes between Python and C. The problem set for this section involves rewriting a majority of the programs written in C, now to be written in Python.
 All of these rewritten programs can be found in the python-projects folder.